oceanspy/go-cli-starter/README.md

 Each key is a command that will get autocomplete.

+#### Having file completion in your program:

+If you want to get file completion, just return `_file` and a normal autocomplete will be done.

+#### How to

-To have the autocompletion, just setup a first argument like "cmd", to get the autocompletion:
+To have the autocompletion, just setup a first argument like "commands", to get the autocompletion:

 ```go
 // Setup the autocomplete: